davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   \vdots
 \end{align*}

-We can see the state vectors alternating and never stabilizing.
+We can see the state vector alternating and never stabilizing.
 Also, the slots in the state vector which correspond to pages 3 and 4 are zero.
 However, this doesn't reflect the fact that those pages are linked to from somewhere and should have a rank greater than zero.
 How do we fix this?

-Let's consult our intuition again.
+Let's ask our intuition again.
 What would a person do if they found themselves roaming around in a cyclic part of the web?
 They would probably just choose some other page to visit.
-In fact, there's probably always a small chance that a person will suddenly get bored, decide to stop clicking links, and simply navigate to a random page they think of off the top of their head.
+In fact, there's probably always a small chance they will suddenly get bored, decide to stop clicking links, and simply navigate to a random page they think of off the top of their head.

 We can represent this idea mathematically: